madskristensen/MiniBlog/README.md

 * Based on jQuery and Bootstrap
 * Best-in-class performance
 * Works on on any host including Azure Websites
+* Themes can easily be added through NuGet

 ### Why another blog engine?
 7 years have past since I started the BlogEngine.NET project.